 Students, faculty and staff found to be in violation of this policy will be subject to discipline up to and including termination, expulsion or other appropriate institutional sanctions; affiliates and program participants may be removed from University programs and/or prevented from returning to campus.

-A comprehensive web site dedicated to sexual violence awareness, prevention and support can be found at Office of Sexual Assault & Relationship Abuse Education & Response (SARA).
+A comprehensive website dedicated to sexual violence awareness, prevention and support can be found at the Share Title IX Office.
 The site contains a list of resources and describes reporting options.

 What is Sexual Misconduct?